marshallou/learn-parser/README.md

   If the token is symbol, set it as Pair.left.
 Then call parseCompoundExpression recursively and set
     the result as Pair.right.

+Note: I do not define parseExpression and parseCompoundExpression as part of "Parser" class.
+Because I need to pass "parse" as callback to Buffer.
+Since parse will call "parseExpression" and "parseCompoundExpression", when writing code, I have to call bind "this" which looks weird.

 ### 2.3.4 usage
 As described previously, "parseExpression" takes a token stream as input and return an expression.
 "parseExpression" should be called mulitple times by the user of Parser until all expressions in the